 Soak the tapioca pearls in 2 cups of water for 30 minutes.
 Drain and set aside.

 Stir together the milk, egg yolk, sugar, and salt in a medium saucepan until well mixed.
 Add the tapioca pearls and bring the mixture to a simmer over medium heat.
 Reduce heat to low.
 Stir the mixture slowly but constantly with a wooden spoon (the arm workout will be worth it).
 The pudding will thicken quickly.
-Cook the pudding for 20 to 30 minutes, or until the tapioca pearls become translucent (as shown in the picture on the right).
+Cook the pudding for 20 to 30 minutes, or until the tapioca pearls become translucent.

 Remove from heat and let cool.
 Add vanilla extract.